UVMCS120BS2020/AB-Project2/README.md

 - [x] **Fourthly**, add more test cases now that you have finished implementing the methods/function(s).
 Why do you think you did not have these cases before you implemented the algorithm(s)?
 Commit to GitHub.
-    >a
+    >There were some cases that I hadn't considered.
+For instance, I didn't think about spaces in the middle of the input, and because I used `cin >> input`, only the string that leads up to the space would get processed, even though the input does not follow the format.
+     My fix as a result was to use `getline(cin, input)`.
-    - [ ] In your README file, you must write answers to all of the above questions.
+    - [x] In your README file, you must write answers to all of the above questions.

 - [x] **Fifthly**, write a `main.cpp` that creates a fully functioning, creative, and impressive program.
     - [x] The program should use the optional field of the class in some way.